kant/pandoc/INSTALL.md

     linking, the pandoc binary from this package cannot use lua filters that require external lua modules written in C.

     Both a tarball and a deb installer are provided.
-To install the deb:
+To install the `deb`:

         sudo dpkg -i $DEB